Ilex verticillata 'Winter Gold'

 - Flower Description:

-- Tiny white flowers with a green/yellow center in leaf axils from May-June.
-Flowers, if properly pollinated, give way to a crop of bright red berries (1/4 inch diameter) in late summer to fall.
+- Tiny white flowers with a green/yellow center are produced in leaf axils from May to June.
+Flowers, if properly pollinated, give way to a crop of berry-like fruits (¼-inch diameter) in late summer to fall.

 -